Skip to Content

 Does The Weather Play A Role In The Lifespan Of A Polytunnel?

-To take care of your polytunnel, you must be aware of the surrounding environment.
-Keeping your plants safe during the coldest and windiest months of the year.
+To take care of your Polytunnel, you must be aware of the surrounding environment.
+You are keeping your plants safe during the coldest and windiest months of the year.
 If you properly plan for year-round growing, you should be able to do so until spring.

-We have this spectacular article on what to do to avoid our polytunnels being blown away by the wind for further tips and tricks on keeping them strong and resistant to future weather changes.
+We have this spectacular article on avoiding the wind blowing our polytunnels away for further tips and tricks on keeping them strong and resistant to future weather changes.

 But what should you keep in mind during autumn and winter and ensure it survives?
 We will explore this below.

 Autumn can bring dramatic weather conditions.
-While it is less harsh than winter, autumn can still be a problem for your polytunnel.
-To keep your polytunnel around for as long as possible, it is a good idea to consider how you will keep your tunnel safe and secure during the autumn months.
+While less harsh than winter, autumn can still be a problem for your Polytunnel.
+To keep your Polytunnel around for as long as possible, it is a good idea to consider how you will keep your tunnel safe and secure during autumn.

 To extend the life expectancy of polytunnels, use Winter Weather Tactics

 All that needs to be done is brush the snow off the roof and from the sides.
-You can also give the roof a tap inside the tunnel to make the snow slide to the ground.
+You can also tap the top inside the tunnel to make the snow slide to the ground.

 You may also consider adding extra protection to your tunnel to protect it from the winter winds.